 Founded in 1984, the museum is a non-collecting institution that partners with national and international cultural institutions to create exhibitions of the celebratory aspects of Jewish culture, history, art, and ideas.

-Whether you go or not, Celebrating the Contemporary Jewish Museum, is a beautiful photo essay of the Contemporary Jewish Museum's striking building, designed by internationally renowned architect Daniel Libeskind, which opened in June 2008, with an essay by Connie Wolf.
+Whether you go or not, Celebrating the Contemporary Jewish Museum, is a beautiful photo essay of the Contemporary Jewish Museum's striking building which opened in June 2008, designed by internationally renowned architect Daniel Libeskind, with an essay by Connie Wolf.

 30 photographs, several large installations, and a case of ephemera from the life of Shimmel Zohar